sayyam1994/payatu-assignment/README.md

 A Node.js API written in TypeScript that interacts with your home router to fetch information and manage settings.

-## Important Note

-My router did not have API endpoints to configure it, so I was unable to test the APIs with a real router.
-For testing purposes, you need to add your own router's API endpoints in the `.env` file to test this application with a real router.

-Please be aware that since I couldn't test with actual hardware, some of the API endpoints implemented in this application are based on guesses and may differ from your router's actual APIs.
-You might need to modify the code to match your specific router's API specifications.

 ## Features

 - **Router Status Retrieval**: Fetch information about your router including model, firmware version, MAC address, serial number, and uptime.